 Sure, you get to see all new locales as a travel nurse, but do you really want to move every few months?
 Some may love the chance to enrich their lives with new travel experiences.
 But if you dislike searching for housing and packing your bags after every contract, travel nursing may prove to be tedious instead of the adventure you expected.

-Some travel nurse destinations can be driven to as opposed to flying.
+Some travel nurse destinations can be reached by car, as opposed to flying.
 While this saves you on airfare, you might have to spend hours in the car.
 This can add mileage and wear and tear to your vehicle.
-Some travel nurses may decide to mitigate damage to their vehicles by booking a rental instead.
-This only adds to your expense.
+Some travel nurses may decide to mitigate damage to their vehicles by booking a rental, which adds to your expense.
 Either way, you’ll be paying for your own vehicle and transportation out of your payroll package.

 Always on the Job Hunt